 The procedure focuses on the case where an authorized MCPTT user is initiating an MCPTT group call with unicast signalling for communicating with the affiliated MCPTT members of that group.

-Procedures in figure 10.5.1.1-1 are the signalling control plane procedures for the MCPTT client initiating establishment of MCPTT group call with a pre-arranged group i.e., MCPTT users on client 1, client 2 and client 3 belong to the same group which is defined on MCPTT group management server.
+Procedures in figure 10.5.1.1-1 are the signalling control plane procedures for the MCPTT client initiating establishment of an MCPTT group call with a pre-arranged group i.e., MCPTT users on client 1, client 2 and client 3 belong to the same group which is defined in the MCPTT group management server.

 Pre-conditions:

-1. MCPTT group is previously defined on the group management server with MCPTT users affiliated to that group.
+1. MCPTT group is previously defined in the group management server with MCPTT users affiliated to that group.
 All members of the group belong to the same MCPTT system.

 2. MCPTT group members are to be notified about the group call setup.